AWS S3 Storage Provider

 s3://bucket-name/path/to/file.csv?region=us-east-1

-With Service URL (S3-Compatible Endpoints)
+With Service URL (for Custom Endpoints)

 s3://bucket-name/path/to/file.csv?serviceUrl=http://localhost:9000&pathStyle=true